AppGambitStudio/reccord/README.md

-# Mini-Loom
+# Reccord

-Mini-Loom is a powerful, open-source local screen recording application built with modern web technologies.
+Reccord is a powerful, open-source local screen recording application built with modern web technologies.
 It allows you to capture your screen, microphone, and camera with ease, saving everything locally for privacy and speed.

 ## Features